Diversity (dance troupe): 2009: BGT tour and 1st Royal Variety show performance

 After winning Britain's Got Talent, Diversity appeared on the US television news programmes The Today Show and Larry King Live to talk about their future plans.
 They also took part in the Britain's Got Talent – The Live Tour 2009 in June and July.

 Diversity also became Patrons of Dance Aid organised by the UK Registered Charity, Hope for Children.
 They performed at the Wireless Festival in Hyde Park, London on 5 July, and appeared at T4 on the Beach on 19 July at Weston-super-Mare.

 On 31 August, Diversity performed at Blackpool's Winter Gardens in a Michael Jackson tribute alongside George Sampson and Aidan Davis.
 This performance was on the same weekend as the World Street Dancing championships.
 They performed in London to launch the new Disney channel Disney XD.
 They also performed outside 10 Downing Street in front of Prime Minister Gordon Brown, during which Perri slipped and fell on his head after attempting a back-flip.
 He did not sustain any serious injury.

 Diversity also appeared in the Gracious K music video "Migraine Skank" along with dance group Flawless.
 In January 2010, Ashley Banjo appeared as a judge on the Sky1 reality show Got to Dance, alongside Adam Garcia and Kimberly Wyatt.
 Diversity switched on Christmas lights at Chapelfield shopping centre in Norwich on 5 November, then in Meadowhall Shopping Centre in Sheffield on 6 November then in Watford on 12 November.

 On 11 November, Diversity conducted several hours of signing autographs and posing for photographs with thousands of fans at The Galleria Shopping Centre in Hatfield, Hertfordshire.
 Afterwards, they hosted a prize-giving ceremony on stage and performed their "Michael Jackson" dance routine.
-They performed another Michael Jackson tribute at the MOBO award ceremony.
+They performed another Michael Jackson tribute at the MOBO Awards ceremony.
 Diversity "launched" Christmas at Lakeside on 1 November, where they took two members of the audience on-stage for a dance-off.
 There was a competition held in November, and a hundred people won a meet and greet with Diversity on 19 November at The Glades in Bromley.
 On 7 December, Diversity performed on the Royal Variety Performance, hosted in Blackpool and shown on ITV across the UK on 16 December.
 On the show Got to Dance Warm Up, they presented their Westfield Shopping Centre FlashMob, sponsored by T-Mobile.